 What happens at staff training?

-Staff Training is a two-week session that equips summer staff with the tools and knowledge you will need to take on a summer at camp.
+Staff Training is about 10 days that equips summer staff with the tools and knowledge you will need to take on a summer at camp.
 You will be immersed in the community that you will work alongside and develop a better understanding of how camp runs successfully.
 Training sessions include camper Bible study prep, understanding camp activities, abuse prevention, and much more.

 What if I still have some questions?

 That’s okay and we hope you do have questions about Camp!
-You can reach out to our Assistant Program Director, Colby Huth.
-He’d be happy to answer any questions you may have.
+You can reach out to our either of our Summer Camp Directors, Colby Huth or Meredith Malkowski.
+We’d be happy to answer any questions you may have.
 Don’t be shy!